joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 hardware that makes requests to a server over a network.
 A **server** is a centralized piece of software or hardware that waits for, and responds to, these requests.
 Client-server architectures can be categorized as "thin client" or "fat client", or "two-tier", "three-tier", and "*n*-tier".
-Enterprises these days are also bringing within their walls some of the data architecture concepts that emerged on the Internet, such as RESTfulness, which will be discussed in Chapter 5.
+Enterprises these days are also bringing within their walls some of the data architecture concepts that emerged on the Internet, such as the service-oriented architecture that will be discussed in Chapter 5.

  - TODO: [Fig. 3.1.
 Diagram of fat-client, 2-tier application]